-Our pick of the engine range is the 1.6-litre TDI diesel with BlueMotion Technology.
-This adds a stop-start function which cuts the engine when you put the car into neutral.
-It helps the Jetta return 67.3mpg fuel ecconomy and emit 109g/km of CO2 – the latter means Road Tax costs only £20 per year.
+From the engines on offer in the Jetta, we’d recommend the 1.6-litre TDI diesel with BlueMotion Technology.
+This means you get a stop-start function that cuts the engine when you put the car into neutral, further boosting fuel economy.
+In fact, it helps the Jetta return 67.3mpg and emit only 109g/km of CO2 – the latter keeping road tax costs down to only £20 a year.